usgs/geomag-imp/README.md

 # Installation

-To install Geomag-IMP, first be sure to have a modern version of Python properly installed on your computer.
-Any Python distribution should work, but we only provide instructions to get this up-and-running using Miniconda from Continuum Analytics (http://conda.pydata.org/miniconda.html).
+To install Geomag-IMP, first be sure to have a modern version of Python (>=3) properly installed on your computer.
+Any Python distribution should work, but instructions are only provided to get this up-and-running using Miniconda from Continuum Analytics (http://conda.pydata.org/miniconda.html).

 1. install **Miniconda** distribution for your operating system, and set up a